javathunderman/diabetic-retinopathy-screening/README.md

 Note: This is not to be used in any situation other than software testing.
 This should not be used in any medical circumstances.
 We are not responsible for any damage that occurs with use of this project.

 We also have a version of this program to run on the web, and on a desktop.
 Find them at https://github.com/nomikxyz/retinopathy-server and https://github.com/nomikxyz/retinopathy-desktop

+Want a tutorial/explanation on this code?
+See "getstarted.md" under the documentation directory.